 I am a 1991 graduate of WISD.
 I love this community, and I am honored to work for such a great organization.
 I have been in education for 20 years.
-I recently went back to school to work on my Masters in Educational Leadership.
+I have my Masters degree in Educational Leadership.
 I have an amazing husband, Harold, who works for ETCADA.
 I have two wonderful girls.
-Natalie is a graduate of WISD and is a senior at UT Tyler.
-Sarah is a senior at WHS.
+Natalie is a graduate of WISD, a student teacher this fall, and recently married.
+Sarah is a graduate of WHS, works for the Boys and Girls Club, and will attend UT Tyler.
 I love teaching students writing!
 There is nothing better than seeing a child get excited about writing.
 Writing is fun; writing is a lifelong skill.

 CONNECT WITH MRS. WOMBLE

 Remind 101: The PDF link is attached with directions on how to join my classes.
 This is a great way to get reminders about class assignments or school activities.

 School email: email@example.com

 Web Page: Subscribe to my web page to get weekly updates on classroom activities.

 1. Do you give extra credit?
 No. I might give a grade opportunity, but students can retake failing daily work and some tests.
 I encourage my students to attend tutorials when they are struggling with a concept.